ansible-middleware/jws/README.md

 - `tomcat_modcluster_ip` (Set the ip of the mod_cluster instance)
 - `tomcat_modcluster_port` (Set the port of the mod_cluster instance)

+(This feature is validated and tested by the following [Molecule scenario](https://github.com/ansible-middleware/jws-ansible-playbook/tree/main/molecule/ajp) )

+## Enable HTTPS

+The default template for server.xml provided with this Ansible collection already includes the required configuration to use HTTPS.
+It just need to be activated.
+However, the collection does not build, nor provide the requires SSH keys and Java Keystore.
+It expects it to be already installed and available.

+    tomcat_listen_https_enabled: True
+    #tomcat_listen_https_keystore_file: /etc/ssl/keystore.jks

+Please refers to the [server documentation](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html#Quick_Start) for more details on the setup and configuration of this feature.

+Note: There other collections and modules available to automate the creation of those files (such as [Ansible OpenSSH Keypair collection](https://docs.ansible.com/ansible/latest/collections/community/crypto/openssh_keypair_module.html), [Ansible Collection Community Crytpo](https://docs.ansible.com/ansible/latest/collections/community/crypto/index.html) and the [Java Keystore module](https://docs.ansible.com/ansible/latest/collections/community/general/java_keystore_module.html)).
+Please refers to those in order to automate this part.

+(This feature is validated and tested by the following [Molecule scenario](https://github.com/ansible-middleware/jws-ansible-playbook/tree/main/molecule/https) )

+## Overridng the default template for server.xml

+The provided template for the server.xml.j2 covers the most basic use case of the server.
+It's most likely that a user will need to replace this template by its own, it order to deploy a fine-grained configuration, suiting one's use case.
+To do so, just change of this default variable:

+    tomcat_conf_templates_server: path/to/my_template_for_server_xml.j2

+(This feature is validated and tested by the following [Molecule scenario](https://github.com/ansible-middleware/jws-ansible-playbook/tree/main/molecule/override_server_xml) )

 ## Running Playbook